 This wonderful dish, full of the flavours of Japan without being Japanese, the flavours of SE Asia without being South East Asian, became an instant family success.
 We made it often, but somehow, as we no longer all live so close together, it has fallen from our menus.
 When I do make it again, I recall why we loved it so much, and give myself 2 helpings.

-The first time this dish was served to the gathering family, all went silent as they ate, tasted, yet could not get the words from their tastebuds to their brain to their mouths.
+The first time this dish was served to the gathering family (in 2001), all went silent as they ate, tasted, yet could not get the words from their tastebuds to their brain to their mouths.
 Silent eating, always the mark of a great dish.

 It makes a great first course – or a light meal.